cchauve/PlasBin-flow/example/tuning/README.md

   for the considered tuning dataset.

-Note that the GC intervals file shows very small intervals due to the fact the tuning was done on a very small set of very similar samples.
+Note that the GC intervals file shows very small intervals due to the fact the tuning was done on a very small set of very similar samples, where the GC content of chromosomes and plasmids is quite similar.
-Similarly, the seeds parameters file `output/seeds.txt` shows many optimal seed parameters for the same reason.
+The seeds parameters file `output/seeds.txt` shows many optimal seed parameters due to the small size of the reference plasmid genes database.

 Additionally, for each sample, the following files will be created:
 - `<sample>.genes_mappings.tsv`: mapping of reference plasmid